 Attendance

-Regular attendance and punctuality is important, and if you are experiencing any difficulties, please talk to us and we will try to help.
-Speak to your child's class teacher in the first instance, or Mrs Newcombe, our Home School Liaison worker, who is able to offer support to children and parents.
+Regular attendance and punctuality is extremely important for children to feel settled and to make good progress.
+If you are experiencing any difficulties, please talk to us and we will try to help.
+Speak to your child's class teacher in the first instance, or Mrs Newcombe, our Home School Liaison worker, who is able to offer support and guidance to children and parents.

-However, we recognise that there are often things that happen beyond our planning and control.
+Whilst we recognise that there are often things that happen beyond parent's and our planning and control, good attendance is essential and school will look for ways to try to improve this.

 Late procedures